brianhouse/art_and_code/units/3_indeterminacy/lecture.md

 ### Digital

 When it comes to computers, one way of generating random numbers is to measure some chaotic physical phenomena, like cosmic background radiation, and incorporating those numbers into a program.
-This can be done directly with sensors or via copying them from a published reference like [_A Million Random Digits_](https://www.youtube.com/watch?v=bvLD54GnOTk) which was created by the RAND corporation for this purpose in 1955.
+This can be done directly with sensors or via copying a previously generated series of numbers from a published reference like [_A Million Random Digits_](https://www.youtube.com/watch?v=bvLD54GnOTk), which was created by the RAND corporation for this purpose in 1955.

 A more clever way that we use today is a "pseudo-random number generator," an algorithm that takes a "seed" (like the current time) and [elaborates upon it](https://en.wikipedia.org/wiki/Mersenne_Twister).
 The resulting numbers are not strictly indeterminate as it is _possible_ to predict them, but for most purposes they are plenty random.
 Many programming languages (including Python) include a function, usually called `random`, that lets us use these numbers.